 When implemented correctly, SQL Server Triggers are a powerful mechanism for adding useful functionality to a database without the need to change any application code.

-In this article, I look at what a SQL Server Trigger is, a template for a defining a new Trigger and possible use cases.
+In this article, I look at what a SQL Server Trigger is, a template for defining a new Trigger and possible use cases.

 A few facts

 You may already be familiar with SQL Server Stored Procedures, however, Triggers differ somewhat (although Triggers are essentially a special type of Stored Procedure under the covers).

 A couple of the key differences can be summarised as follows.

 - Extra information is made available to Triggers at execution time via virtual tables (more on this later).